avi-moorthy/avi-moorthy.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD Candidate at Harvard University in Public Policy (Economics Track).
+I'm a Ph.D.
+Candidate at Harvard University in Public Policy (Economics Track).
 My research focuses on labour economics, political economy, and economic history.
 I promise it's cool!